chaostoolkit/chaostoolkit-documentation/sources/drivers/spring.md

 | **Return**              | mapping |

-Get the current assaults configuraton from the specified service.
+Get the current assaults configuration from the specified service.

 **Signature:**